medic/cht-conf/README.md

 		}
 	}

-# `medic-logs`
+# Fetching logs

-Fetch logs from a production server.
+Fetch logs from a CHT v2.x production server.

 This is a standalone command installed alongside `medic-conf`.
 For usage information, run `medic-logs --help`.